In The Beginning

 “We are talking Toronto-based three piece electronic-industrial-guitar-man-eating-dance-noise on this cassette only release.
 Frankly, it is one of the best things I have heard recently, the title track is right alongside Ministry as a real gut-wrench.
 From Nitzer Ebb sequences, circa That Total Age, to real punishing metal rhythms, DHI have it all.
 Ten tracks long I just couldn’t get over how good it was, why they aren’t on a larger label I don’t know, this sort of stuff cries out for a CD release.
 If you like your dancing aggressive, you won’t find anything better.
 Very impressive.”

-And once again, the band hits the number 20 mark on CKLN's Top 30 Cassettes of the year.
+And once again, the band makes the cut for CKLN’s Top 30 Cassettes of the year.

 1989 also sees a handful of Toronto DJs successfully chancing DHI’s sound on the dance club crowd.
 In the Fall of that year, the group is invited to support A Split Second, and a few weeks later, Front Line Assembly (sidenote: Rhys Fulber graciously gives the band a bottle of Bushmills).
 And by March 1990, DHI has cemented its reputation as being Toronto’s go-to opening band for touring industrial acts (the trio warms up for one of their faves The Young Gods at The Rivoli).